-Submissions suggested beach nourishment and groynes be included as part of the design for all affected beaches along the route.
+Submissions suggested beach nourishment and groynes be included as part of the design for any affected beaches as part of the Emerging Preferred Scheme.

 Respondents noted the need to integrate the schemes more fully with the existing heritage and landscape features in particular the historic, architectural, and industrial archaeological significance of the existing stone structures and of the characteristics and sensitivity of the existing coastal landscapes that are impacted by the proposed works.
-Many suggested ECRIPP undertake a new assessment of options and a new multi-criteria analysis in light of this.
+Many suggested ECRIPP undertake a new assessment of options and a new Multi-Criteria Analysis in light of this.

-An Taisce requested that natural geotextile materials would be preferable to plastic in any rock armour used, in particular for marine biodiversity and to reduce pollution.
+An Táisce requested that natural geotextile materials would be preferable to plastic in any rock armour used in particular for marine biodiversity and to reduce pollution.
 They also suggested careful consideration of materials used for historic seawalls to ensure the built heritage of these structures is maintained.